jreisinger/docs/data/notes/cv.md

 I have been doing IT stuff for companies of varied sizes and types for 10+ years.
-My experience is mainly in systems administration (DevOps, SRE) and IT security.
-I have touched several infrastructures and done quite some programming or scripting.
+My experience is mainly in systems administration (DevOps, SRE), IT security and programming.
 I try to stay on top of new technologies and practices and use them when/where appropriate.
 I am not bad at managing smaller projects and teams.

 # Selected employment history